2026 Louisville mayoral election

-The 2026 Louisville mayoral election will be held on November 3, 2026.
-The primary election will be held on May 19, with the top two candidates advancing to the general election.
+The 2026 Louisville mayoral election will be held on November 3, 2026, to elect the mayor of Louisville, Kentucky.
+The primary election was held on May 19, with incumbent mayor Craig Greenberg, who was first elected in 2022, advancing to the general election alongside Louisville Metro councilor Shameka L. Parrish-Wright.

-Incumbent mayor Craig Greenberg, who was elected in 2022, is running for reelection.
-Following a 2024 change in the election law by the Kentucky General Assembly, this will be the first nonpartisan mayoral election in Louisville; Greenberg is a member of the Democratic Party.
+Following a 2024 change in the election law by the Kentucky General Assembly, this will be the first nonpartisan mayoral election in Louisville, though both Greenberg and Parrish-Wright are members of the Democratic Party.